 Cyber-crime is on the rise, with major data breaches now a regular fixture in the news.
 Computer hacking, malware and cyber enabled frauds now cost the UK just under one billion pounds every 6 months.
 The speed, convenience and anonymity of the internet - paired with the staggering rate at which technology is advancing - means that the entry point for cyber crime is lower than ever before, and would-be criminals are able to learn and develop their skills with resources readily available online.

-Now, through underground marketplaces on the Dark Web, hackers can sell their skills, putting these criminal capabilities well within reach of anybody with money and a motive, regardless of their technical ability.
+Now, through underground marketplaces on the Dark Web, criminals can sell their skills, putting these capabilities well within reach of anybody with money and a motive, regardless of their technical ability.

 Thankfully, cyber security need not be complicated and there are a number of simple steps you can take to help protect yourself from cyber-crime.